When is surgery necessary for a herniated disc in the back?

 - Outpatient procedure

-At Laser Spine Institute, we believe that patients should not feel like there is only one option for treatment for a herniated disc.
-We also believe that patients should be given a better option for treatment than a surgery that requires an extended recovery and a lengthy scar.
-That is why we offer minimally invasive spine surgery, a safer and effective alternative to traditional open back surgery.^
+At Laser Spine Institute, we believe that patients should not feel like there is only one option for treatment of a herniated disc.
+We also believe that patients should be given a better treatment option than a surgery that requires an extended recovery and a lengthy scar.
+That is why we offer minimally invasive spine surgery, which is a safer and effective alternative to traditional open spine surgery.^

 If a patient is undergoing a minimally invasive decompression surgery, the surgeon will remove a small portion of the herniated disc to decompress the nerve and relieve the patient’s pain and symptoms.
-However, if a patient has a herniated disc that is severely diseased, the surgeon might have to remove the entire disc and replace it with an implant to stabilize the spine.
+However, if a patient has a herniated disc that is severely diseased, one of our board-certified surgeons+ might have to remove the entire disc and replace it with an implant to stabilize the spine.
 This is called a minimally invasive stabilization surgery.

 The type of minimally invasive surgery that will best treat your condition will be recommended to you after a surgeon reviews your MRI report and medical history.
-We understand that getting back to your life is important, and more than 88 percent of our patients report returning to daily activities within 3 months of surgery.
-Our minimally invasive procedures are performed as outpatient procedures, which means that our patients are able to return to their home or hotel in the company of a Care Partner the same day as the surgery was performed.
+We understand that getting back to your life is important and 88 percent of our decompression patients report returning to daily activities within three months of surgery.^ Our minimally invasive procedures are performed as outpatient procedures, which means that our patients are able to return to their home or hotel in the company of a Care Partner the same day as the surgery was performed.

-For more information about the surgical and non-surgical treatment options available to you to treat your herniated disc, please contact our Care Team.
+For more information about the surgical and nonsurgical treatment options available to treat your herniated disc, reach out to Laser Spine Institute today.
 We are here to help you understand your herniated disc condition and the treatment options available to you so you can make an informed decision about your spine care needs.
+Through a no-cost MRI review* of your spine, we can evaluate your condition to see if you are a potential candidate for one of our minimally invasive spine surgery procedures.